 Sharon translates as “plain” and is the name given to the land between the Samarian Hills and Israel’s coast.
 The Sharon is most famously mentioned in the Bible in Shir Hashirim, or the Song of Songs.

-Named after the patriarch Jacob, whose name became Yisrael, Israel is both the name of the people and land of the Bible.
-The Jewish sources explain the Rabbis’ attachment to the land of Israel through discussions of the land’s borders, its laws, and more.
+Named after the patriarch Jacob, whose name became Yisrael, Israel is both the name of the people and the land of the Bible.
+Sources throughout the Jewish textual tradition discuss Israel's uniqueness, laws to be kept in Israel, the land's borders, and more.

 Located between Israel and Egypt, Midian was inhabited by the descendents of Midian, who was a son of Abraham.
 Moses spent his exile from Egypt in Midian and married a Midianite woman.
 Later, Israel was persecuted by Midian on the final legs of their journey to Israel.